perladvent/perldotcom/content/article/_pub_2001_01_soap.md

         -> on_fault(sub{})
         ..... other parameters

-### [Service dispatch (different services on one server)]{#service dispatch (different services on one server)}
+### <span id="service dispatch (different services on one server)">Service dispatch (different services on one server)</span>

 So far our CGI programs have had a single class to handle incoming SOAP calls.
 But we might have one CGI program that dispatches SOAP calls to many classes.

 What exactly is **SOAP dispatch**?
 When a SOAP request is recieved by a server, it gets bound to the class specified in the request.
 The class could be already loaded on server side (on server startup, or as a result of previous calls), or might be loaded on demand, according to server configuration. **Dispatching** is the process of determining of which class should handle a given request, and loading that class, if necessary. **Static** dispatch means that name of the class is specified in configuration, whereas **dynamic** means that only a pool of classes is specified, in, say, a particular directory, and that any class from this directory can be accessed.

 Imagine that you want to give access to two different classes on the server side, and want to provide the same 'proxy' address for both.
 What should you do?
 Several options are available:

-**[Static internal]{#item_static_internal}**\
+**<span id="item_static_internal">Static internal</span>**

-:   ...
+...
 Which you are already familiar with (hibye.cgi):

       use SOAP::Transport::HTTP;

       SOAP::Transport::HTTP::CGI
         -> dispatch_to('Demo')
         -> handle;

       package Demo;

       sub hi {
         return "hello, world";
       }

       sub bye {
         return "goodbye, cruel world";
       }

       1;

-**[Static external]{#item_static_external}**\
+**<span id="item_static_external">Static external</span>**

-:   Similar to [`Static    internal`](#item_Static_internal), but the
-    module is somewhere outside of server code (hibyeout.cgi):
+Similar to [`Static    internal`](#item_Static_internal), but the module is somewhere outside of server code (hibyeout.cgi):

       use SOAP::Transport::HTTP;

       use Demo;

       SOAP::Transport::HTTP::CGI
         -> dispatch_to('Demo')
         -> handle;

 The following module should, of course, be somewhere in a directory listed in @INC (Demo.pm):

      package Demo;

       sub hi {
         return "hello, world";
       }

       sub bye {
         return "goodbye, cruel world";
       }

       1;

-**[Dynamic]{#item_dynamic}**\
+**<span id="item_dynamic">Dynamic</span>**

-:   As you can see in both [`Static    internal`](#item_Static_internal)
-    and [`Static    external`](#item_Static_external) modes, the module
-    name is hardcoded in the server code.
+As you can see in both [`Static    internal`](#item_Static_internal) and [`Static    external`](#item_Static_external) modes, the module name is hardcoded in the server code.
 But what if you want to be able to add new modules dynamically without altering the server?
 Dynamic dispatch allows you to do it.
 Specify a directory, and any module in this directory becomes available for dispatching (hibyedyn.cgi):

      #!perl -w

       use SOAP::Transport::HTTP;

       SOAP::Transport::HTTP::CGI

         -> dispatch_to('/home/soaplite/modules')

         -> handle;

 Then put `Demo.pm` in `/home/soaplite/modules` directory (Demo.pm):

      package Demo;

       sub hi {
         return "hello, world";
       }

       sub bye {
         return "goodbye, cruel world";
       }

       1;

 That's it. **Any** module you put in `/home/soaplite/modules` is available now, but don't forget that the URI specified on the client side should match module/class name you want to dispatch your call to.

-**[Mixed]{#item_mixed}**\
+**<span id="item_mixed">Mixed</span>**

-:   What do we need this for?
-Unfortunately, dynamic dispatch also has a
-    significant disadvantage: Access to @INC is disabled for the purposes of dynamic dispatch, for security reasons.
+What do we need this for?
+Unfortunately, dynamic dispatch also has a significant disadvantage: Access to @INC is disabled for the purposes of dynamic dispatch, for security reasons.
 To work around this, you can combine dynamic and static approaches.
 All you need to do is this (hibyemix.cgi):

      #!perl -w

       use SOAP::Transport::HTTP;

       SOAP::Transport::HTTP::CGI

         -> dispatch_to('/home/soaplite/modules', 'Demo', 'Demo1', 'Demo2')

         -> handle;

 Now Demo, Demo1, and Demo2 are pre-loaded from anywhere in @INC, but dynamic access is enabled for any modules in `/home/soaplite/modules`, and they'll be loaded on demand.

-### [Types and Names]{#types and names}
+### <span id="types and names">Types and Names</span>

 So far as Perl is typeless language (in a sense that there is no difference between integer `123` and string `'123'`), it greatly simplifies the transformation process from SOAP message to Perl data.
 For most simple data, we can just ignore typing at this stage.
 However, this approach has drawbacks also: we need to provide additional information during generation of our SOAP message, because the other server or client may expect type information.
 SOAP::Lite doesn't force you to type every parameter explicitly, but instead tries to guess each data type based on actual values in question (according to another of Perl's mottos, DWIM, or 'Do What I Mean').

 For example, a variable that has the value `123` becomes an element of type `int` in a SOAP message, and a variable that has the value `'abc'` becomes type `string`.
 However, there are more complex cases, such as variables that contain binary data, which must be Base64-encoded, or objects (blessed references), as another example, which are given type and name (unless specified) according to their Perl package.

 The autotyping may not work in all cases, though.
 There is no default way to make an element with type `string` or type `long` from a value of `123`, for example.
 You may alter this behavior in several ways.
 First, you may disable autotyping completely (by calling the `autotype()` with a value of 0), or change autotyping for different types.

 Alternately, you may use objects from the SOAP::Data class to explicitly specify a type for a particular variable:

      my $var = SOAP::Data->type( string => 123 );

 `$var` becomes an element with type `string` and value `123`.
 You may use this variable in ANY place where you use ordinary Perl variables in SOAP calls.
 This also allows you to provide not only specific **data types**, but also specific **name** and **attributes**.

 Since many services count on **names** of parameters (instead of **positions**) you may specify names for request parameters using the same syntax.
 To add a name to `$var` variable, call `$var->name('myvar')`, or even chain calls with the `type()` method:

      my $var = SOAP::Data->type(string => 123)->name('myvar');